 - Please contact our team to discuss any questions you may have, or to let us know how we can help you.

 - Breakfast and lunch are provided every day in the college dining hall – think Hogwarts and you won't be far wrong!

 - There is always a good selection of food available, and plenty of it.

-- On the first night of each 2.5 day course you will also have an evening meal in the College, i.e. every 2nd or third day.
+- On the first night of each 2.5 day course you will also have an evening meal in college, i.e. every second or third day.

 - On other nights dinner is not included, giving you the chance to explore Oxford with other students, and try out some of the local cafes and restaurants.
 Ask the Deans for advice on where to go!